Art Institute of Chicago: African Art and Indian Art of the Americas

-American Art
+American art

 The Art Institute's American Art collection contains some of the best-known works in the American canon, including Edward Hopper's Nighthawks, Grant Wood's American Gothic, and Mary Cassatt's The Child's Bath.
 The collection ranges from colonial silver to modern and contemporary paintings.

 The museum purchased Nighthawks in 1942 for $3,000; its acquisition "launched" the painting into "immense popular recognition".
-Considered an "icon of American culture", Nighthawks is perhaps Hopper's most famous painting, as well as one of the most recognizable images in American art.
+Considered an "icon of American culture", Nighthawks is perhaps Hopper's most famous painting, and one of the most recognizable images in American art.
 Also well known, American Gothic has been in the museum's collection since 1930 and was only loaned outside of North America for the first time in 2016.
 Wood's painting depicts what has been called "the most famous couple in the world", a dour, rural-American, father and daughter.
 It was entered into a contest at the Art Institute in 1930, and although not a favorite of some, it won a medal and was acquired by the museum.

 Ancient and Byzantine

-The Art Institute's ancient collection spans nearly 4,000 years of art and history, showcasing Greek, Etruscan, Roman, and Egyptian sculpture, mosaics, pottery, jewelry, glass, and bronze as well as a robust and well-maintained collection of ancient coins.
+The Art Institute's ancient collection spans nearly 4,000 years of art and history, showcasing Greek, Etruscan, Roman, and Egyptian sculpture, mosaics, pottery, jewelry, glass, and bronze and a robust and well-maintained collection of ancient coins.
 There are around 5,000 works in the collection, offering a comprehensive survey of the ancient and medieval Mediterranean world, beginning with the third millennium B.C. and extending to the Byzantine Empire.
 The collection also holds the mummy and mummy case of Paankhenamun.